Control 4.6: Grounding Scope Governance

 DLP Policy Enforcement for Knowledge Sources

-Power Platform DLP policies can govern Copilot Studio knowledge sources using the "Knowledge source with SharePoint and OneDrive in Copilot Studio" connector.
-This enables policy-based control over which SharePoint sites agents can access for grounding.
+Power Platform DLP policies can govern Copilot Studio knowledge sources via the connector(s) that surface SharePoint and OneDrive grounding.
+This enables policy-based control over which SharePoint sites agents can use for grounding.

 Configuration Steps: